 - Resistance band exercises – Using this tool during exercise will allow you to train in a very different way than usual.
 In order to use them properly, though, consulting with a physical therapist is a good idea, because not only will they help you learn the safest ways to use the bands, they can assist you with exercises that are appropriate for your current health and fitness level.

-For many diabetics, their feet are a source of trouble, and need to be looked after especially well.
-Physical therapists are another set of eyes on your feet, and can help recognize new sores in addition to aiding in the healing of older ones.
+For many diabetics, their feet are a source of trouble and need special attention.
+Physical therapists are another set of eyes on your feet.
+They help recognize new sores in addition to aiding in the healing of older ones.
 Physical therapists can apply different types of bandages, dressings, and treatments to help sores heal faster.

 Additionally, physical therapists are uniquely qualified to identify how items like footwear may impact a diabetic’s comfort and overall safety when engaging in basic activities like walking.
 They can suggest or provide additional products to boost comfort and safety, as well as answer questions that patients like you – or your loved ones – may have.

 It’s very important for diabetics to stick to the treatment plans outlined by their doctors.
 In addition to this, the more known about the condition and how to successfully manage it, (even by those only associated with someone that’s been diagnosed) the better.
 That being said, it’s also important to not overlook the link between diabetes and physical therapy.
-Again, it doesn’t have to be Diabetes Awareness Month to learn more about how certain physical therapy exercises for diabetes can benefit your daily routine, or for you to begin making changes in your life that will improve your health over time.
+Again, it doesn’t have to be Diabetes Awareness Month to learn more about how certain exercises for diabetes can benefit your daily routine.
+And, this is the perfect time for you to begin making changes in your life that will improve your health.